🥇 First Place — Hermes Agent Accelerated Business Hackathon

 Watch a real agent recommend approving a fraudulent refund — and watch the deterministic kernel override it, with real Stripe IDs and an append-only audit trail.

-Hand your agent a wallet.
-Keep the keys.
+Give your agent real power.
+Keep the kernel.